 When will the AI Act come into force?

-The EU Artificial Intelligence Act is expected to come into force near the end of 2023.
+The EU Artificial Intelligence Act is expected to come into force this year or next year.

 Once signed into law providers of AI systems will be expected to comply within 24 or 36 months.

 For more information on the EU AI Act or its impacts, contact a member of our dedicated Artificial Intelligence team.